-for me, it was/is music. being musically inclined since i was 3, it’s something that came naturally. as i got older, taking lessons got less relevant and my various forms of arrogance and ignorance took over, bit by bit.
+For me, it was/is music.
+Being musically inclined since I was three, it’s something that came naturally.
+As I got older, taking lessons got less relevant and my various forms of arrogance and ignorance took over, bit by bit.

-i wrote bits and pieces of hundreds of songs. every time i sat at the keyboard, and later guitar, a new melody or two would show up. it’s a beautiful thing.
+I wrote bits and pieces of hundreds of songs.
+Every time I sat at the keyboard, and later with a guitar, a new melody or two would show up.
+It’s a beautiful thing.

-over the years, i would vacillate between “it’s music, or nothing!” and “get a day job so i can do it for fun”. we are so gifted at chopping off our hands sometimes. and a decade passes. then another.
+Over the years, I would vacillate between “it’s music, or nothing!” and “get a day job so I can do it for fun.”
+We are quite adept at chopping off our own hands sometimes.
+And a decade passes.
+Then another.

-i wasn’t always aware of some deeply planted seeds of doubt and guilt and shame and how it all effected choices and decisions that would keep me in various states of self-sabotage. they’re all here, explored in my little rants and scribbles… still learning.
+I wasn’t always aware of some deeply planted seeds of doubt and guilt and shame and how it all effected choices and decisions that would keep me in various states of self-sabotage.
+They’re all here, explored in my little rants and scribbles… I’m still learning.

-sometimes other interests show up, and like clockwork, i would try to convince myself that this new challenge might satisfy me, diving in and immersing myself to tap that joyous newness again. happily, some of these stick, and become integral to my “work for the betterment of humanity”, some of which is through these very words. a vanity, perhaps, but a deeply fulfilling and often uncomfortable sharing of what i see in me, and you.
+Sometimes other interests show up, and like clockwork, I would try to convince myself that this new challenge might satisfy me, diving in and immersing myself to tap that joyous newness again.
+Happily, some of these stick, and become integral to my “work for the betterment of humanity.”
+A vanity, perhaps, but a deeply fulfilling and often uncomfortable sharing of what I see in me, and in you.

-relationships didn’t much survive this underlying torment, either, and were frequently another excuse to hide the various shades of pain and unfulfilled notions. we unconsciously seek compensation, yet square blocks just don’t fit in triangular holes.
+Relationships didn’t much survive this underlying torment either.
+They were frequently just another excuse to hide the various shades of pain and unfulfilled notions.

-eventually, the bitter self-reproach and vicious inner battles level off with experience, temperance, hard-learned wisdom and gentle, persistent heartful presence. solvitur ambulando, yeah?
+Eventually, the bitter self-reproach and vicious inner battles level off with experience, temperance, hard-learned wisdom and gentle, persistent heartful presence.
+Solvitur ambulando, right?

-the brutal truth, is we are too often our own worst enemies, and take on the opinions and perspectives of outsiders as our own, when they’re only ever checkpoints, road markers, suggested routes, and our own eyes in the rearview mirror.
+The brutal truth is we are too often our own worst enemies.
+We take on the opinions and perspectives of outsiders as our own when they’re really only ever checkpoints, road markers, suggested routes, or a variation of our own eyes looking back at us in the rearview mirror.